 Tayler Shaw is a journalism student and an editor with the Media Innovation Center (MIC).
 Photo by Nick Mundinger (CritMedia'20).

-For senior Delaney Schoenfeldt, one of the toughest parts of college was figuring out what she wanted to do afterwards.
+For Delaney Schoenfeldt, one of the toughest parts of college was figuring out what she wanted to do afterwards.

 Her road to graduation was a winding one, paved with trial and error and reshaped by moments of self reflection.